 Introduction

-Formula 1, also referred to as Formula One and F1, cars are the fastest road-course racing cars in the world – often exceeding 200 mph seconds after to below 60 mph.
+Formula 1, also referred to as Formula One and F1, cars are the fastest road-course racing cars in the world – often exceeding 200 mph seconds after braking to below 60 mph.
 There are ten teams, each with two drivers, competing for two concurrent awards – best driver and best constructor.